 For those who travel, having a chance to see the terracotta warriors is a once in a lifetime opportunity.
 The terracotta soldiers are one of the most popular tourist attractions in China.
 They are less than a mile to the east of the Tomb of Qin.
 With three sections that cover nearly six acres.

-The Army of TerraCotta Warriors has 9000 statues that occupy the massive mausoleum.
+The Army of Terracotta Warriors has 9000 statues that occupy the massive mausoleum.
 Interestingly enough, the terracotta soldiers were discovered nearly 2,000 years after they had been created.
 It is estimated that it took 700,000 laborers almost 40 years to finish.
-The terra cotta warriors come equipped with weaponry and horses.
+The terra cotta army come equipped with weaponry and horses.
 This is a testament to the detail the laborers used when they were crafting these statues.
 It is said that nearly every soldier has different facial expressions.

 The terracotta warriors were discovered in a marvelous way.
 Villagers in 1974 found broken pottery as they were drilling in Lintong County, located in Shaanxi.
 Because of its close proximity to the Mausoleum of the First Qin Emperor, they brought it to archaeologists who discovered three massive pits with the terracotta warriors inside.